-This class comprises all sequences of signs of any nature, either meaningful or not, that are used or can be used to refer to and identify a specific instance of some class within a certain context.
+This class comprises signs, either meaningful or not, or arrangements of signs following a specific syntax, that are used or can be used to refer to and identify a specific instance of some class or category within a certain context.

-Instances of E41 Appellation do not identify things by their meaning, even if they happen to have one, but by convention, tradition, or agreement.
+Instances of E41 Appellation do not identify things by their meaning, even if they happen to have one, but instead by convention, tradition, or agreement.
 Instances of E41 Appellation are cultural constructs; as such, they have a context, a history, and a use in time and space by some group of users.
 A given instance of E41 Appellation can have alternative forms, i.e., other instances of E41 Appellation that are always regarded as equivalent independent from the thing it denotes.